MicrosoftDocs/azure-docs/articles/media-services/latest/includes/task-create-media-services-account-cli.md

 <!--Create a media services account -->

-The following Azure CLI command creates a new Media Services account.
+The following Azure CLI command creates a new Media Services account for you.

 [!INCLUDE [directive-change-my-resource-group](directive-change-resource-group.md)]